janverschelde/PHCpack/src/doc/source/options.rst

 For quad double precision, use as ``phc -b4 -v`` or ``phc -b -v4``.
 The order of ``-b`` and ``-v`` at the command line does not matter.

+The option 0 (the first option in the ``phc -v`` menu) runs solution scanners, to run through huge lists of solutions, in the range of one million or more.

 phc -V : run in verbose mode
 ============================